Following up on my last post about free online writing courses, here are the most transformative paid online writing courses I’ve taken.

 After Scene & Summary, I went on to take Joelle’s Thirty-Minute Memoir course.
 This is like a writer’s boot camp.
 (Awesome, right?!)
 You write and share 300 words of a memoir project Monday to Thursday, and then on Friday, you share 1000 words of new writing or revisions from earlier in the week.
 It was so helpful to receive feedback from Joelle and the other students in real-time, reminding me to add physical description or pressing me to follow threads I might have skipped over.
 In this way, I completed chapters of my memoir as well as drafts of stand-alone essays such as “Studying the Conversation,” which was recently published in Joyland Magazine.

 Check out the CNF course schedule for their current offerings.
-Joelle tells me she rarely teachers Scene & Summary anymore but starting in winter 2019, she’ll be incorporating the material into her Thirty-Minute Memoir course so that about a third will address scene, summary, and reflection.
-I highly recommend Joelle’s tutorship!
+Joelle tells me she rarely teachers Scene & Summary anymore, but she’s incorporated the same material into her Thirty-Minute Memoir course.
+In total, about a third of the Thirty-Minute Memoir course will now address scene, summary, and reflection.
+That’s even more value all in one course!
+I highly recommend Joelle’s tutorship.

 2. LIT MAG LOVE